chainguard-dev/malcontent/README.md

 ## Features

-- Generic support for all binary formats
+- Generic support for all binary formats and languages
+  - Development is currently furthest on MachO (C/ObjC) binaries
 - syscall enumeration (IN DEVELOPMENT)
 - pledge enumeration (IN DEVELOPMENT)
 - Scripting language & source code support (TBD)